GWARRIORS WEST COAST

 Boo!
 Heheh…

-I don’t remember now, who took these three from the sidelines about mid-route and emailed them to us afterward, but they were really great to have..…
+A fan in the crowd took these three from the sidelines about mid-route and emailed them to us afterward, really great to have..…

-A sequence nearer the end, and thickest part, of the parade route:
+A sequence nearer the end (and crowd-thickest part) of the parade route:

-Sometimes a costume/part just breaks right in the middle of things, usually due to unforseen wear or sudden materials failure, heat & sweat finally working glued stuff loose, etc. THIS failure though, was mostly my fault- This guy was WAY smaller than the original builder of our Balsac suit, so it suit didn't fit him terribly well and I should have cinched things up better.
-So after the guy tripped several times going up the street, Balsac just started falling off him below the waist.
+Sometimes a costume part just breaks right in the middle of things, usually due to unforseen wear or sudden materials failure, heat & sweat finally stretching something out or working glued stuff loose, etc. THIS failure though, was my fault- This guy was WAY smaller than the original builder of the Balsac suit, so it didn't fit him terribly well and I should have cinched things up better.
+After the guy tripped several times going up the street, Balsac just started falling off of him below the waist.
 It was embarrassing, I guess, but no moreso than just BEING out there… He was a real trooper.

 GWAR at Work

-In wearing the outfit to work, I left the nastier bits at home and put some pants on.
-Another co-worker donned Beef.
+In wearing the outfit to work, I left the nastier bits at home and put some pants on and got a co-worker to don Beefcake.
 It was about here that I realized I was essentially wearing a great, bloody clown: the kind of nightmare image that people who are afraid of clowns no doubt sometimes visualize, in their fear.
+This occurred when someone I worked with, who hadn’t recognized me yet that day, saw me in the hall and backed away defensively kind of wailing (and I hadn’t even said anything or acted out in her direction): later, I found out she had a clown phobia.
+I don’t know why this hadn’t ever occurred to me before.

 2001

-Our third year in a row doing Pride: we had 7 folks again this year, but started with only five- Slymie kinda hooked two guys outta the crowd to be Slaves, and slapped chains on them.
-They did a GREAT job, too.
-This time, I heard that about 100,000 people attended.
+Our third year in a row doing the Pride Parade, among other events: we had 7 folks again this year, but had started with only five- Slymie kinda hooked two guys outta the crowd to be slaves and slapped chains on them, they did a great job.
+This time, I heard that about 100,000 people attended the parade.
 Last year’s Balsac wearer took up the banner this year, and last year’s Slave with the Shades got into Balsac.
 It rained a little, mercifully, so we actually made it to the park afterwards without near-dying.
 Overall, it was a ton of fun.
 We got a cool trophy with a plastic majorette on it, for this.

-So what was it like to do this?
-It was grueling but nothing, I’m sure, like what GWAR goes through in just one day on tour.
-I don’t even pretend to compare us to that.
+So what was it like to make and wear all of this?
+It was grueling but nothing, I’m sure, like what GWAR goes through in just one day on tour: I don’t even pretend to compare us to that.
 Our outfits were built far more precisely but less durably, and weren’t made to suvive anything resembling a tour.
-We typically got on the road at the butt-crack of dawn to make it to a pre-chosen suit-up zone.
-Usually, that was just a grassy spot wherever we could park nearest the event.
-Pulling up in the van, we kicked everything out onto the ground in neat piles, and got cold and kinda naked getting made up and suited up.
-I was usually the last one getting dressed, as I helped get everyone else into theirs first.
+We typically got on the road at the butt-crack of dawn to make it to a (not usually pre-chosen) suit-up zone: mostly these were just any spot wherever we could park nearest the event, either for all-day or just long enough.
+We’d pull up in the van, kick everything out onto the ground in neat piles and get cold and kinda naked getting made up and geared up, sometimes the van had to be moved (by someone not too costumed up to drive) to somewhere else for the day or duration of the event.
+I was usually the last one completing dress-up, as I helped get everyone else into theirs first.

 On our way to the staging area, lookin’ for trouble….